Stock market today: Stocks tumble on profit, economy worries

 TECH EARNINGS

-The heart of earnings reporting season is approaching, and more heavy hitters arrived after trading closes for the day.
+The heart of earnings reporting season is approaching, and more heavy hitters arrived after trading closed for the day.

 Microsoft and Google's parent company, Alphabet, both rose in afterhours trading after reporting profits above expectations.
 Because they're two of the biggest companies on Wall Street by market value, their stock movements carry extra weight on the S&P 500 and other market indexes.